Heather Van Vorous, Author of Eating for IBS & First Year IBS

 This directly affects the muscles in your colon and can lead to IBS pain, constipation AND diarrhea, gas, and bloating.
 These are the IBS diet trigger foods.

 But!
 The happy truth is that eating safely for IBS does not mean deprivation, never going to restaurants, bland food, or an unhealthily limited diet.

 Nor does it mean living on "rabbit food" available exclusively at health food stores, or following brutal elimination diets, or keeping endless IBS food diaries for the rest of your life.

-It does mean learning to eat safely by realizing how different foods physically affect the GI tract, and how the same foods can help or hurt both Irritable Bowel Syndrome diarrhea AND constipation, as well as bloating, gas, nausea, and painful abdominal cramps.
+It does mean learning to eat safely by realizing how different foods physically affect the GI tract.
+And then managing how foods can help or hurt both IBS diarrhea AND constipation, as well as bloating, gas, nausea, and painful abdominal cramps.

 Following the Irritable Bowel Syndrome diet simply means learning how foods can prevent or trigger a spastic colon.

 Please remember, you are not alone!